 In comparison to taking public transport, the chances are that an electric scooter will be considerably more convenient.
 There is no waiting around, there’s no cramped seating/standing arrangements and there’s no walking to and from bus stops and stations.
 If you live a bit further away from work than a scooter can handle, then many e-scooters have been designed with commuting in mind.
 They will fold down and actually be able to be taken on public transport with you.
 With these types of scooters you can also take them with you into your workplace as many can comfortably fit under desks or even in some larger lockers.
 However, many may need to be locked up outside, so you’re no worse off than if you rode a bicycle into work.
 Except for the added bonus of not arriving drenched in sweat.

 Whilst the initial numbers are looking good for the environmental case there are a few things that need to be noted.
-Firstly, the collecting of these scooters to be charged is usually done in a large van.
+Firstly, when speaking about the scooter sharing services, the collecting of these scooters to be charged is usually done in a large van.
 The emissions from the collecting process appear to never be taken into account when calculating environmental factors.
 Also there could be an environmental impact from potential littering of these scooter and the batteries they contain.
 In the grand scheme of things we believe these impacts to be fairly low and are relatively easy to fix.
 So in time we expect the environmental argument to just get stronger.

 This Medium post quickly breaks down the enviromental impact of using electric scooters with additional factors taken into account, such as the chargers emissions.
 They come to the conclusion that using 10,000 scooters in 500 cities across the world will save the equivalnet of 13,500 metric tons of CO2 a day.
 Which is the equivalent of taking 105,000 cars off the road every day.
 However, this still doesn’t take into account the scooters life cycle or manufacturing process.